Flora Robson: Career

 In 1931, she was cast as the adulterous Abbie in Eugene O'Neill's Desire Under the Elms.
 Her brief, shocking appearance as the doomed prostitute in James Bridie's play The Anatomist put her firmly on the road to success.
 "If you are not moved by this girl's performance, then you are immovable" the Observer critic wrote.
 This success would lead to her famous 1933 season as leading lady at the Old Vic.

 She continued her acting career late into life, though not on the West End stage, from which she retired at the age of 67, often for American television films, including a lavish production of A Tale of Two Cities (in which she played Miss Pross).
 She also performed for British television, including The Shrimp and the Anemone.
 In the 1960s, she continued to act in the West End, in Ring Round the Moon, The Importance of Being Earnest and Three Sisters, among others.

 She continued to act on film and television.
 She was last briefly seen as a Stygian Witch in the fantasy adventure Clash of the Titans in 1981.
-Both the BBC and ITV made special programs to celebrate her 80th birthday in 1982, and the BBC ran a short season of her best films.
+Both the BBC and ITV made special programmes to celebrate her 80th birthday in 1982, and the BBC ran a short season of her best films.

 Awards and honours

 She was nominated for an Academy Award for Best Supporting Actress as Angelique Buiton, a Haitian maid, in Saratoga Trunk (1945).

 She was created a Commander of the Order of the British Empire (CBE) in the 1952 New Year Honours, and raised to Dame Commander (DBE) in the 1960 Birthday Honours.
 She was also the first famous name to become president of the Brighton Little Theatre.
+She has a road named after her in her birthplace of South Shields.

 On 4 July 1958, she received an honorary DLitt from Durham University at a congregation in Durham Castle.

-She was the subject of This Is Your Life in February 1961 when she was surprised by Eamonn Andrews in central London.

 Personal life and death

-Her private life was largely focused on her large family of sisters, nephews and nieces, who used the home in Wykeham Terrace, Brighton, which she shared with sisters, Margaret and Shela.
+Her private life was largely focused on her large family of sisters Margaret and Shela, and her nephews and nieces.

-She died in Brighton, aged 82, in her sleep, of cancer.
+She shared a home in Wykeham Terrace, Brighton with her sisters for 8 years before she died in Brighton, aged 82, in her sleep, of cancer.
 She was never married and had no children.
-The two sisters, with whom she shared her life and home, died around the same time: Shela shortly before Flora, in 1984, and Margaret on 1 February 1985.
+The sisters died around the same time: Shela shortly before Flora, in 1984, and Margaret on 1 February 1985.